 3. Hard-Boiled Eggs

-“Perfect for fighting the ‘crash,’ hard-boiled eggs deliver 6 grams of high-quality protein to help keep your blood sugar more stable and your energy consistent,” says Christopher R. Mohr, PhD, RD.
-The vibrant yolk is also packed with a slew of good-for-you nutrients like vitamins A, D, and E plus eye-healthy lutein and mood- and memory-helping choline.
-While you can certainly prepare your own hard-boiled eggs, pre-made and pre-peeled ones are incredibly convenient, nutrient dense, and always ready to eat.
+“Perfect for fighting the ‘crash,’ hard-boiled eggs deliver 6 grams of high-quality protein to help keep your blood sugar more stable and your energy consistent,” says Mohr.
+The vibrant yolk is also packed with a slew of good-for-you nutrients like vitamins A, D, and E plus eye-healthy lutein and mood- and memory-helping choline (see, so many health benefits!).
+While you can certainly prepare your own hard-boiled eggs, pre-made and pre-peeled ones are incredibly convenient, nutrient-dense, and always ready to eat.
 Plus, they’re available in a resealable pouch.
 “I like to drizzle my egg with a little bit of olive oil for even more staying power, and a pinch of salt and pepper,” Mohr suggests.